MarsIfeanyi/MarsIfeanyi/README.md

 ### About Me 🚀

-💻 I’m a Software and Blockchain Engineer with a bachelor's degree in Electrical and Electronic Engineering.</br> </br>

 I'm an Incurable Optimist, a modern Polymath, Tech Savvy.
-I'm a Blockchain Software Developer 🚀 </br> </br>

-I write Software and Blockchain Codes and Build Applications and Decentralized Applications(Dapps) that Interact with Humans, Solve Business Problems, in Secured and Cost-Efficient  Algorithm </br> </br>
+Software Engineer💻 🚀 with a bachelor's degree in Electrical and Electronic Engineering</br> </br>

+I like Building People and Products

 <b><i>⚡ Technology Inspires and Drives me and I strongly believe that with Technology and Software, we can build and Shipped Solutions and create Shared Economy for all